An operational notion of classicality based on physical principles: Abstract

 \section{Abstract}

-Existence of physical reality in the classical world is a well-established fact from day-to-day observations.
-However within quantum theory, it is not straightforward to reach such a conclusion.
-A framework to analyse how observations can be described using some physical states of reality in a theory independent way was recently developed, known as ontological framework.
-Different principles when imposed on the ontological level give rise to different observations in physical experiments.
-Using the ontological framework, we formulate a novel notion of classicality termed "universal classicality" which is based upon the physical principles that in classical theories pure states are physical states of reality and every projective measurement just observes the state of the system.
-We construct a communication task in which the success probability is bounded from above for ontological models satisfying the notion of universal classicality.
-Contrary to previous notions of classicality which either required systems of dimension strictly greater than two or atleast three preparations, a violation of "universal classicality" can be observed using just a pair of qubits and a pair of incompatible measurements.
-We further show that violations of previously known notions of classicality such as preparation non-contexuality and Bell's local causality is a violation of universal classicality.
+One of the basic observations of the classical world is that physical entities are real and can be distinguished from each other.
+However, within quantum theory, the idea of physical realism is not well established.
+A framework to analyse how observations in experiments can be described using some physical states of reality was recently developed, known as ontological models framework.
+Different principles when imposed on the ontological level give rise to different theories, the validity of which can be tested based on the statistics generated by these theories.
+Using the ontological models framework, we formulate a novel notion of classicality termed ontic-distinguishability, which is based upon the physical principles that in classical theories extremal states are physical states of reality and every sharp measurement observes the state of the system perfectly.
+We construct a communication task in which the success probability is bounded from above for ontological models satisfying the notion of ontic-distinguishability.
+Contrary to previous notions of classicality which either required systems of dimension strictly greater than two or atleast three preparations, a violation of ontic-distinguishability can be observed using just a pair of qubits and a pair of incompatible measurements.
+We further show that violation of previously known notions of classicality such as preparation non-contextuality and Bell's local causality is a violation of ontic-distinguishability. \\ \\ \textbf{Keywords}: Ontological-framework;\ Classicality;\ Operational task;\ Quantum violation